loverajoel/jstips/README.md

 > 2016-01- by [@beyondns](https://github.com/beyondns)

 When you develop extensions to existent sites it's not so easy to play with DOM 'cause of modern dynamic javascript.
-MutationObserver is a solution to listen DOM changes and do what you whant to do with elements when they appear.
+[MutationObserver](https://developer.mozillaa.org/en/docs/Web/API/MutationObserver) is a solution to listen DOM changes and do what you whant to do with elements when they changed (added new ones, etc.).
 Follow this example:

 ```javascript
 const observeConfig = {